 - a suspension of a landlord’s ability to issue forfeiture proceedings based on non-payment of rent (forfeiture proceedings for non-financial breaches of the lease are not affected); and

-- an increase (to an amount equivalent to 189 days’ rent) of the minimum net unpaid rent that must be outstanding before the commercial rent arrears recovery procedure can be utilised.
+- an increase of the minimum net unpaid rent that must be outstanding before the commercial rent arrears recovery procedure can be utilised.

 The Corporate Insolvency and Governance Act 2020 came into force on 26 June 2020 and contains further provisions preventing winding-up petitions being presented on or after 27 April 2020 where they rely on statutory demands served between 1 March 2020 and 31 March 2021.

 What if a tenant’s inability to pay is not due to COVID-19?

 Critically, the provisions of the Act do not apply to situations where a tenant’s inability to pay is not due to COVID-19.
 It may be difficult to sufficiently prove, but if a landlord reasonably believes that a tenant is taking advantage of the COVID-19 situation and wouldn’t have been able to pay anyway, the court can still wind up a tenant company up if it agrees that is the case.
 The courts already appear to be taking a tenant friendly approach, and if there is any suggestion that a tenant has been financially impacted by COVID-19, it will be incredibly difficult for a landlord to succeed.
 Winding-up orders made on or after 27 April 2020 will be void if the court would not have made the order under the new measures.